Salute to the Sultan

 "Salute to the Sultan" (تحية السلطان) also known as "Peace to the Sultan" (السلام السلطاني) is the national anthem of the Sultanate of Oman.
 It is an ode originally dedicated to Qaboos bin Said, who was Sultan of Oman from 1970 to 2020.

 History

-The anthem's lyrics were written by poet Rashid bin Uzayyiz al-Khusaidi.
+The anthem's lyrics were written by poet Rashid bin Uzayyiz al-Khusaibi.
 The music for it was composed at the request of the government of Muscat and Oman by James Frederick Mills, a Briton, in December 1932.
 The lyrics to this anthem contained an ode to then-Sultan Said bin Taimur.

 In 1970, a modified version was introduced, written by the poet Hafiz bin-Salim as-Sayl al-Gasani, an adviser of Qaboos bin Said, who deposed his father in a palace coup that year.
 The melody was composed by Egyptian musician Mohammed Abdel Wahab.

 On 20 February 2020, after Qaboos's death, Sultan Haitham bin Tariq issued a decree to remove his predecessor's name from the national anthem.

+The 2020 revision was conducted by Director General of Military Music Brigadier Ramis Bin Juma Al Owira.
+The Performance was carried out by The Royal Guard of Oman Military Bands at General Directorate of Music Concert Hall with Recording Engineer Prince Anselm.